-If you are traveling to Goa and have some time on your hands, I would highly recommend a visit to the Indian Customs & Central Excise Museum (Custom Musium) in Panaji.
+If you are traveling to Goa and have some time on your hands, I would highly recommend a visit to the Indian Customs & Central Excise Museum known as Custom Museum in Panaji.

 This Museum will surely enlighten you with a very different experience of being in Goa.
 Museum will help you learn about the unfamiliar methods of smuggling good into the border, by showing you some of the various ways by which smugglers tried to avoid the tax laws.